vivid-planet/comet/docs/docs/migration/migration-from-v7-to-v8.md

 > npx @comet/upgrade v8/mui-grid-sort-to-gql.ts
 > ```

-**NOTE:** Be aware, this will naivly change the second argument of `muiGridSortToGql` function to columns variable, attempting that this variable is available in the current scope.
+**NOTE:** Be aware, this will naively change the second argument of `muiGridSortToGql` function to columns variable, attempting that this variable is available in the current scope.

 #### MUI removed error prop on DataGrid